BolverBlitz/twitter-interaction-circles/README.md

 ## Installation for Telegram usage
 Follow the installation below
 run a webserver on port 80 or 443
-set path in ./src/image.js (line: 68) to the webserver root directory
+set path in ./src/image.js (line: 68) & ./launch.js (line: 17) to the webserver root directory
 set url in ./launch.js (line: 17)
 enter telegram bottoken in secret.json.example and remove .example
 ```shell script